Roughneck Occupation, Job and Career

 Oil and Gas Related Resumes

-You may search for oil and gas careers or roughneck occupation right now, but when you find one you must apply immediately for it with your current CV or resume.
+You may search for oil and gas careers or roughneck occupations right now, but when you find one you must apply immediately for it with your current CV or resume.
 We recommend that you have your cover letter ready too.
-So, do not forget about our resume writing, CV writing and cover letter writing advises.
+So, do not forget about our resume writing, CV writing and cover letter writing advice.

 Before you start searching for a roughneck occupation you need to prepare your resume or CV and cover letter.